mkm-cdnz/codexAlpha/README.md

 - For future iterations, I plan on implementing a Google Apps Sheet web scraper within my Google Sheets 'Application Tracker', to allow for bulk resume & cover letter creation, and remove pain points with manual data entry bottlenecks.

 ## Contact data configuration
-As I intend to make this project a public repo, I need to ensure that I do not expose PII to the entire Internet
+As I intend to make this project a public repo, I need to ensure that I do not expose PII to the entire Internet.
+Storing PII as variables will also future-proof the system, allowing dynamic insertion of names//email/phone numbers, etc.

 - Sensitive contact fields inside `work_history_v_1_0_1.xml` use `env:` placeholders (for example, `env:CONTACT_EMAIL`) instead of storing the literal values in Git.
 - When a generator or other tool needs to output a resume or cover letter, resolve each placeholder by reading the environment variable named after the suffix (e.g., `CONTACT_EMAIL`).
-- Populate those environment variables through a secure channel such as your workstation keychain, a `.env` file that is excluded from source control, or a secrets manager/injected CI/CD variable.
 - Example `.env` snippet for local runs:

   ```env